Look deep into nature, and then you will understand everything better

 How nature’s sustainable materials can become tomorrow’s consumer product

-Willem de Kooning Academy and BlueCity Lab join forces to educate the next generation of designers in the field of bio-design, the cross-pollination between nature, science and design in the Blue City Lab.
+In 2017, Willem de Kooning Academy and BlueCity Lab join forces to educate the next generation of designers in the field of bio-design, the cross-pollination between nature, science and design in the Blue City Lab.
 BlueCity Lab facilitates a Wet-, Dry-, and Taste Lab to research the possibilities towards a bio-designed future.
 Living systems are part of the design process, from bio-mimicry to growing organisms for materials and products.
 Ultimately, the role of designers in the future will be to explore how nature’s sustainable materials can become tomorrow’s consumer products.

 This field requires research, multidisciplinary collaborations and, moreover a laboratory where a product can be designed from the cell.
 Well-known bio-designers like Isaac Monté, Ermi van Oers, Koen Meerkerk and Hugo de Boon from Fruitleather Rotterdam and Emma van der Leest are the WdKA alumni.